1. What is eCom Foundations?

 Seems like many people are just grateful for all the quality videos and content these guys have put out there.

-I'd imaging plenty purchasing the course as a thank you.
+I'd imaging plenty of fans purchasing the course as a thank you.

 15. What alternatives are there to Project Verum's eCom Foundations?